 In this poetic panorama walking across the blurred line of abstract and real, the main focus is always the authentic beauty of Rome and its timeless art treasures.
 Originated two years ago after his journey in the Italian capital, Bark’s project, combining also influences of European and Flemish art, is able to give details and small elements surprising significance that brings to a re-valuation of artistic and social constructions.

-Based in New York, Jeff Bark’s photographs are exhibited in American and international collections, such as North Carolina Museum of Art, the Wilson Center of Photography, the Sir Elton John Collection and the 21st Century Museum.
+Based in New York, his photographs are exhibited in American and international collections, such as North Carolina Museum of Art, the Wilson Center of Photography, the Sir Elton John Collection and the 21st Century Museum.
 His huge photographs reminds the Neoclassical works of Jacques-Louis David, one of history’s great painter, still maintaining the emphasis on still-life discovered throughout Italian baroque tradition.